 Perennial ryegrass is often used in pastures for livestock.
 Despite its name, perennial ryegrass is not related to the rye plant.
 It is a cool-season grass that typically grows the best in the colder months, from fall to spring.
 The best places to grow perennial ryegrass are in colder climates in the north and eastern United States.

-Perennial ryegrass is not as hearty as some other forms of grass such as bluegrass or tall fescue, but it is one of the more popular types of grass when combined with other species.
+Perennial ryegrass is not as hardy as some other forms of grass such as bluegrass or tall fescue, but it is one of the more popular types of grass when combined with other species.

-As the name would imply, yes, perennial ryegrass goes through its growing season in the fall and winter, then goes dormant during the high-heat, low-moisture months of the summer.
+Yes, erennial ryegrass comes back every year.
+Perennial ryegrass goes through its growing season in the fall and winter, then goes dormant during the high-heat, low-moisture months of the summer.
 It then will reawaken and come back during the next winter.
 Even though perennial ryegrass is best suited for colder climates, southern lawn owners find a great use for it when their warm-season grasses go dormant in the winter.

 As such, many people mix perennial ryegrass with other types of warm-season grasses so they can have a green lawn year-round.
 Perennial ryegrass will grow and thicken during the winter, then warm-season grasses can pick up the slack during the summer.

 Perennial ryegrass will die if exposed to hot summer temperatures over 100 degrees Fahrenheit.
 This is one reason perennial ryegrass is not as common in the south and southwest United States.
 The arid hot summers are not suitable for ryegrass, and it can die and not come back.

 However, in colder climates, ryegrass will not die in the summer and should come back in the winter, assuming that it is properly maintained and taken care of.